snap-research/wonderland/data/readme.md

 3. Caption the clips of interest with `acid/caption_frames.py`.

-As each clip in ACID contains frames of the same scene, we use an image captioning model to describe the scenes.
+As each clip in ACID contains frames of the same scene, we use an image captioning model to caption the scenes.

+# dl3dv dataset

-#### Noted.
-[DL3DV](https://github.com/DL3DV-10K/Dataset) contains many scenes with complex camera trajectories and large view changes between consecutive keyframes.
-We empirically find that incorporating it during training is crucial for enhancing camera controllability.
-We strictly adhere to the [RealEstate10K](https://google.github.io/realestate10k/) normalization pipeline for DL3DV pose normalization.
+[DL3DV](https://github.com/DL3DV-10K/Dataset) contains scenes with complex camera trajectories and large view changes between consecutive keyframes.
+Please refer to [960P](https://huggingface.co/datasets/DL3DV/DL3DV-ALL-960P) to download source frames and poses.

+We follow the [RealEstate10K](https://google.github.io/realestate10k/) normalization pipeline for ACID and DL3DV pose normalization.
 For details, please refer to Sec.
 4.3 in [this work](https://tinghuiz.github.io/papers/siggraph18_mpi.pdf).

-#### We are preparing to release the normalized poses of DL3DV.